 Everyone knows making sourdough bread is hard, right?
 There’s the schedules, the weird techniques, and that hard-to-handle dough.
+Well, not anymore.
+This recipe is so hands-off and straightforward that anyone can do it!
+It’s truly a matter of mixing, waiting, and baking.

-A healthy, active starter.
 Your starter should double by four to eight hours after you feed it.
 If you don’t have a bubbly starter, your dough won’t rise properly and will seem dense.
 (Read more about how to keep your starter healthy here.)

 This schedule is not intended to stress you out and make you think that this bread recipe is a complicated production.
 But I want to give you a sense of the time that this will take.
 It’s hands-off time, but it definitely takes a while!